PseudoDevs/IamGhost/abcmd10.md

-Last updated: 2024-04-05 12:54:34
+Last updated: 2024-04-05 12:55:10
-Random Quote: The less talk, the better. - Mike Ehrmantraut
+Random Quote: I was in the desert.
+But if visiting the sands were a crime, the line of sinners would be longer than the Nile. - Arthur Harrow